 Meanwhile, a Rasmussen poll from this week shows that the American people want Gitmo left as is.

-Democrats in Congress are again pushing legislation to close the Guantanamo facility, but a new Rasmussen Reports national telephone survey finds that just 27% of Likely U.S. Voters think the prison for suspected terrorists at the Guantanamo Naval Base in Cuba should be closed.
+47% Say U.S. Safer Today Because of Guantanamo Prison, Rasmussen Reports, May 27, 2014Most voters still oppose closing the Guantanamo terrorist prison camp and moving some of those inmates to a U.S. facility.
+Nearly half think the United States is safer because suspected terrorists have been imprisoned there.Democrats in Congress are again pushing legislation to close the Guantanamo facility, but a new Rasmussen Reports national telephone survey finds that just 27% of Likely U.S. Voters think the prison for suspected terrorists at the Guantanamo Naval Base in Cuba should be closed.
 That’s up slightly from 23% in April of last year but still down dramatically from the 44% who favored closure in January 2009 when President Obama first announced his plan to do so.Fifty-four percent (54%) disagree and say the Guantanamo prison should not be closed, consistent with most surveys for several years.
 Eighteen percent (18%) are undecided.